 The Industry Foundation Classes, IFC, are an open international standard for Building Information Model (BIM) data that are exchanged and shared among software applications used by the various participants in the construction or facility management industry sector.
-The standard includes definitions that cover data required for buildings and bridges over their life cycle.
-This release, and upcoming releases, extend the scope to include data definitions for infrastructure assets over their life cycle as well.
+The standard includes definitions that cover data required for buildings and infrastructure works over their life cycle.
+The coverage of infrastructure facilities now incorporated into IFC includes bridges, roads, railways, waterways and port facilities.

 The Industry Foundation Classes specify a data schema and an exchange file format structure.
-The data schema is defined in a UML Class diagram, available as XMI file.
-Computer interpretable schemas are being generated as:
+The schema, property sets and usage constraints are internally authored as a UML Class diagramavailable as XMI file and published computer interpretable schemas, including:

-- XML Schema definition language (XSD) (under development),
+- In XML Schema definition language (XSD), according to ISO 10303-28* As RDF/OWL Schema (under development),

-- JSON structured taxonomy of entities, predefined types and properties.
+- As a JSON structured taxonomy of entities, predefined types and properties.

 - Clear text encoding of the exchange structure, defined in ISO 10303-21,

 The full IFC standard is used to define one or many recognized workflows in the construction and facility management industry sector.
 Such an exchange scenario definition of the IFC data schema and referenced data is referred to as a Model View Definition (MVD).
 Each MVD identifies data exchange requirements for software applications.
-Conforming software applications need to identity the model view definition they conform to to apply for Software Certification.
+Conforming software applications need to identify the model view definition they conform to when applying for Software Certification.

 The following are within the entire scope of this release of IFC:

-BIM exchange format definitions that are required during the life cycle phases of buildings:
+BIM exchange format definitions that are required during the life cycle phases of buildings and infrastructure:

 - demonstrating the need;

 - substantive feasibility study and outline financial authority;